 USF is a 5-phase process that manages the planning and implementation of fielding and reset for all major tactical Army C4ISR capabilities.
-The U.S. Army and, specifically, the CECOM LCMC organizations, simultaneously provide warfighters with across the Army community.
+The U.S. Army and, specifically, the CECOM LCMC organizations, simultaneously provide warfighters with everything they need to perform their combat mission.
+This means providing Army BC Systems, communications systems, power, network, and enablers, all at the same time.

+The BC as a Weapons System (BCAWS) process will serve to synchronize the fielding of capabilities across the Army community.
 "The focus of the BCAWS initiative is on managing the readiness of battle staff, their BC systems, and associated trainings for CPs and command groups by reporting the status of each as weapons systems," said BG Nickolas Justice, Program Executive Officer C3T, in a recent article.
 "Through monthly reports submitted by unit commanders to the Headquarters, Department of the Army, the Army can conduct a full examination of equipment status and training levels related to its fielded equipment.
 The goal is for a standardized solution for BC systems to be fielded across the force."

-A key SE&I initiative was the establishment of a Technology Gap Panel to realign the PEO C3T technology transition priorities and to subsequently help guide the U.S. Army Communicationseverything they need to perform their combat mission.
-This means providing Army BC Systems, communications systems, power, network, and enablers, all at the same time.

-PEO C3T has originated processes such as SIF and USF to streamline Army approaches toward fielding and reporting system-related issues respectively.
+A key SE&I initiative was the establishment of a Technology Gap Panel to realign the PEO C3T technology transition priorities and to subsequently help guide the U.S. Army Communicationsoriginated processes such as SIF and USF to streamline Army approaches toward fielding and reporting system-related issues respectively.